 Published By Janet Gershen-Siegel at January 22, 2018

-You can get all-new equipment, bid on buildings, and deal with the company payroll, even when times are a bit lean.
+You can get all-new equipment, bid on buildings, and deal with the company payroll.
+And you can do so even when times are a bit lean.
 This is especially helpful in seasonal business enterprises, where you can go for several months with solely nominal sales.

 Because of this, you really should work on growing your business credit.
 Improve and maintain your scores and you will have these opportunities.
 Do not, and either you do not get these opportunities, or they will set you back you a lot more.
 And no business owner wants that.
 You must recognize what affects your business credit before you can make it better.

 This is generally the length of time your small business has been using company credit.
 Certainly newer firms will have short credit histories.
 Although there is not too much you can particularly do about that, do not worry.
 Credit reporting bureaus will also look at your personal credit score and your personal history of payments.
-If your consumer credit is good, and especially if you have a reasonably lengthy credit history (that is, you did not just get your very first credit card recently), then your individual credit can come to the rescue of your company.
+If your consumer credit is good, and especially if you have a reasonably lengthy credit history, then your individual credit can come to the rescue of your company.

-Your credit utilization rate just shows the amount of cash you have on credit which is then divided by your total available credit.
-Lenders generally speaking do not like to see this go above 30% (so for each $100 in credit, do not borrow on over $30 of that).
+Your credit utilization rate is the amount on credit , then divided by total available credit.
+Lenders generally speaking do not like to see this go above 30%.
+So for each $100 in credit, do not borrow on over $30 of that.
 If this percentage is increasing, you’ll have to spend down and work off your debts before borrowing more.

-Once you learn what impacts your corporate credit score, you are that much nearer to building improved corporate credit.
+Once you learn what impacts your corporate credit score, you are that much nearer to building corporate credit fast.